 First time pool owner?
 Maybe you’re someone fresh out of retirement and you simply just want to do pool maintenance on your own?
 Whether you’re new to backyard pools or if you just want to give your pool service provider a break, here are 10 things you need to know as a pool owner.

 1. Cleaning is essential.

 Pretty much like your car, your house, or even the computer you may use every day, maintaining your pool can help prolong its beauty and extend its longevity.
+After all, having spent the time, effort, and money, having those luxury pool builders design and build you the pool of your dreams, you want it to look at its very best for as long as possible!
 Maintaining your pool can be done in different ways typically through a pool service company that visits and cleans your pool weekly.
 You can also do it on your own.

 Cleaning can help maintain pool water balance and keep dirt, debris, and microorganisms like algae at bay.
 Plus, it can help make your pool irresistibly inviting.

 As essential keeping your pool clean is, it’s also important that you pay close attention to the pool’s water chemistry.
 Proper pool water chemistry allows you to avoid many of the common issues including cloudy or green water, dark or slippery spots, mineral stains and buildup, and so on.
 Like cleaning and maintenance, checking the pool water’s chemistry is generally carried out by pool service companies using professional quality water testing kits.
 However, you can also do it on your own using pool water test strips.